OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationsynchronizationcustomization.md

-# educationsynchronizationcustomization resource type
+# educationSynchronizationCustomization resource type

-Provides settings for customizing the synchronization of the resource entities.
+Provides settings for customizing the school data profile synchronization of the resource entities.
 The customization can be applied to all the entities being synchronized.

+>**Note:** The **synchronizationStartDate** property only applies to the **StudentEnrollment** entity.

 ## Properties